microsoft/rushstack.io-website/pages/api/ts-command-line.commandlinestringlistparameter.md

 |  Method | Modifiers | Description |
 |  --- | --- | --- |
 |  [appendToArgList(argList)](./ts-command-line.commandlinestringlistparameter.appendtoarglist.md) |  | Append the parsed values to the provided string array. |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `CommandLineStringListParameter` class.